 Cloud in Sign Language

-Learn how to sign cloud and use the sign when exploring the great outdoors!
+Learn how to sign cloud in ASL (American Sign Language) and use the sign when exploring the great outdoors!

 - Bring both hands up about chin height, each hand curled into a c-shape.